petrukhnov/reflection-toolbox/personal/readme.md

 ### self-manage motivation techniques

-The compendium of self-enactable techniques to change and self manage motivation and behaviour (v1.0)
+The compendium of self-enactable techniques to change and self-manage motivation and behaviour (v1.0)

-It lists techniques to help you change or self-manage your motivation or behaviour.
+It lists techniques to help us change or self-manage our motivation or behaviour.

 source: https://osf.io/mwtrb/